chandabindu/moller_tracking/README.md

 You should add the line
 ```
-source /path/to/desired/installation/directory/bin/sbsenv.(c)sh
+source /path/to/desired/installation/directory/bin/mollerenv.(c)sh
 ```
-to your login script, where the choice to source sbsenv.sh or sbsenv.csh depends on your preferred shell.
-This script sets the environment variable SBS to the top-level installation directory for SBS-offline and adds $SBS/lib to $LD_LIBRARY_PATH (or $DYLD_LIBRARY_PATH on Mac).
+to your login script, where the choice to source mollerenv.sh or mollerenv.csh depends on your preferred shell.
+This script sets the environment variable MOLLER to the top-level installation directory for moller-tracking and adds $MOLLER/lib to $LD_LIBRARY_PATH (or $DYLD_LIBRARY_PATH on Mac).

-The folder $SBS/etc contains a rootlogon.C file that automates the loading of the shared sbs library (libsbs.so) when you start the analyzer, and adds $SBS/include to ROOT's include path.
+The folder $MOLLER/etc contains a rootlogon.C file that automates the loading of the shared MOLLER library (libsbs.so) when you start the analyzer, and adds $MOLLER/include to ROOT's include path.

-The folder $SBS/include contains all the SBS-offline headers and ROOT dictionary files.
+The folder $MOLLER/include contains all the moller-tracking headers and ROOT dictionary files.

-The folder $SBS/lib contains the shared library that must be loaded (or linked to any external program) in order to use SBS-offline classes and methods.
+The folder $MOLLER/lib contains the shared library that must be loaded (or linked to any external program) in order to use moller-tracking classes and methods.

-The folder $SBS/run_replay_here contains the "magic" .rootrc file that performs several functions.
+The folder $MOLLER/run_replay_here contains the "magic" .rootrc file that performs several functions.

-If you run ```analyzer``` from $SBS/run_replay_here (or any other folder to which $SBS/run_replay_here/.rootrc has been copied), then the following steps will happen when you start analyzer/root:
+If you run ```analyzer``` from $MOLLER/run_replay_here (or any other folder to which $MOLLER/run_replay_here/.rootrc has been copied), then the following steps will happen when you start analyzer/root:
-* **$SBS/etc/rootlogon.C** will be executed, automating the loading of libsbs.so and addition of $SBS/include to ROOT's include path.
+* **$MOLLER/etc/rootlogon.C** will be executed, automating the loading of libsbs.so and addition of $MOLLER/include to ROOT's include path.
-* If $SBS_REPLAY was defined prior to the cmake build of SBS-offline, it will add **$SBS_REPLAY/replay**, **$SBS_REPLAY/scripts**, and **$SBS_REPLAY/onlineGUIconfig** to ROOT's macro path.
-This means that if macro.C exists in any of these folders, then you can do .x macro.C or .L macro.C from any directory containing a copy of $SBS/run_replay_here/.rootrc
+* If $MOLLER_REPLAY was defined prior to the cmake build of moller-tracking, it will add **$MOLLER_REPLAY/replay**, **$MOLLER_REPLAY/scripts**, and **$MOLLER_REPLAY/onlineGUIconfig** to ROOT's macro path.
+This means that if macro.C exists in any of these folders, then you can do .x macro.C or .L macro.C from any directory containing a copy of $MOLLER/run_replay_here/.rootrc